 Global Entry and TSA PreCheck

 Get through airport security and customs faster.
-If you travel more than once/year, sign up Global Entry with TSA PreCheck.
+If you travel more than once/year, sign up for Global Entry with TSA PreCheck.
 You can sign up for both programs with one application process.
 The combined programs cost $100 for five years.
 If you have the Chase or AmEx cards recommended above, you get access to both programs for free.

 TSA PreCheck gives you access to the expedited security line at select US airports.
-In the PreCheck line, you can leave your electronics and toiletries in your bag and leave on your shoes and jacket.
-Essentially, it rolls back security to pre-9/11 levels.
+In the PreCheck line, you can leave your electronics and toiletries in your bag and don't have to take off your shoes or jacket.
+PreCheck essentially rolls back security to pre-9/11 levels.
 Empty your pockets and walk through the metal detector.

 Keep all of your travel details in one place with TripIt.
 Track your flight details and confirmation number, your hotel reservation, and your car rental information.
 TripIt also provides up-to-the-minute flight alerts in case your gate or departure time changes.

 Always know how many points and miles you have with AwardWallet.
 If, like me, you aren’t loyal to any one airline or card, you’ll appreciate having all of the information in one place.